Irinaaa28/Barbie-dress-up/README.md

 # Barbie Dress Up Minigame Concept

 ## Introduction
 I have adopted and implemented the concept of "Barbie Dress Up" games, a very popular game among browser users, which has brought happiness to many girls during their childhood.
+I realised this project using OOP in C++.
 ## How does the code behind this minigame look like?
 Long story short, I used plenty of classes to distinguish every piece of clothing, to represent the Barbie doll and to face possible errors.
 Here are the steps:
 * I created an interface called "Wardrobe" where to start the whole code;